 The hands-on courses allow gifted children to interact with peers of similar academic abilities and interests while pursuing areas of interest they would not have a chance to study elsewhere.

 Drury University is also the award venue for the Duke University Talent Identification Program, which searches through 16 south-central states to locate seventh graders who perform at college level on the SAT or ACT.

-Whether you’re looking for a place where your kids can learn all summer long or just for a week or two, the Ozarks Regional YMCA Summer Day Camp program provides children K-5 with a variety of exciting activities and field trips from indoor or outdoor swimming and skating to bowling and glow golf.
+Whether you’re looking for a place where your kids can learn all summer long or just for a week or two, both the YMCA’s Camp Wakonda and the Ozarks Regional YMCA Summer Day Camp programs provide children of all ages with a variety of exciting activities and field trips to help make their summer exciting, productive, and full of learning and making memories.

 At Camp Wakonda, youth will be able to enjoy activities like a climbing tower, stand-up paddle boarding, riflery, fishing, archery, swimming, and many more fun activities.

 At the Summer Day Camps, children will be able to play sports, learn about science and nature, do activities and games, and develop friendships with other children at camp.
 With so many summer fun opportunities between the two, you’ll want to consider the YMCA’s summer camps!

 Explore sessions for elementary, middle and high school students each summer keep kids learning over the extended break—and this isn’t your average classroom experience.
 Students have options for their course of study, such as STEAM Works for grades 3 through 5 and Outdoor-U for middle schoolers.